NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Cover

 The cover of the Nectar Hybrid is a similar cover as what we’ve historically seen on other Nectar mattresses being that it is thin, stretchy, and breathable.
+It is made of a combination of polyester and viscose.

-Nectar Hybrid holding handle
+Nectar Hybrid Cover Detail

-Nectar Hybrid holding handle
+Nectar Hybrid Cover Detail

 The Comfort Layer

-The comfort layer of the Nectar Hybrid is made up of two layers—a gel-infused memory foam and a transitional poly foam.
+The comfort layer of the Nectar Hybrid is made up of two layers—a memory foam and a transitional poly foam.

 The Support Layer